mpatacchiola/blog/_posts/2020-12-02-intro-variational-inference.markdown

 published: false
 ---

-In this post I will present a compact introduction to variational inference in latent variable models.
-Variational inference has been widely used in machine learning and it's the engine of many successful methods, e.g. Variational Auto-Encoders (VAEs).
-My goal here is to present an essential summary which is not meant to be exhaustive.
+This post is the first of a series on variational inference, a tool that has been widely used in machine learning as engine of many successful methods, e.g. Variational Auto-Encoders (VAEs).
+My goal here is to define the problem and then introduce the main characters at play: evidence, Kullback-Leibler (KL) divergence, and Evidence Lower BOund (ELBO).
+Those three quantities have a central role in variational inference and it is therefore necessary to have a clear understanding of how they are interconnected.

 Definition of the problem